The End Is Near For 3.2 Beer

 Still, brewers are also happy to see the end of the 3.2 percent alcohol by weight standard.

-Jeff Krum, president of Boulevard Brewing Company in Kansas City, talks with distaste about decades of making 3.2 beer for Kansas, Oklahoma and Colorado grocery stores.
+Jeff Krum, president of Boulevard Brewing Co. in Kansas City, talks with distaste about decades of making 3.2 beer for Kansas, Oklahoma and Colorado grocery stores.

 "It was just a pain in the posterior, you know, for everyone," says Krum.
 "We're ... very excited to get out of the 3.2 business."